Flea Pest Control

 How can we Help?

+There are various, simple ways to treat fleas around your home, depending on the severity of your flea issue.
 Fleas can be readily controlled provided you follow a few simple steps.

-Fleas are very persistent, and you may need more than 1 pesticide treatment for a severe outbreak.
+However, fleas are very persistent, and you may need more than 1 pesticide treatment for a severe outbreak.
 There are many pesticides registered for flea control.
 Our pest management technicians will use one of the lower strength pesticides available which contains:

+If you are currently renting and require an end of lease treatment for your Perth home or business, or if you are simply in need of a flea pest control solution, Bug Busters can help.
 For more information about our flea pest control treatments or to book an inspection in Perth, contact our friendly team at Bug Busters today.